Somerset Dam, Queensland: History

-The dam was being built as part of a program of providing employment during the Great Depression.
+A community hall was officially opened on Wednesday 22 July 1936.
+It was constructed by the Stanley River Works Board (who were responsible for the construction of the dam) and could seat 200 people.
+It could be used as a dance hall and had projection facilities to be used as a cinema.
+Initially opened as Somerset Hall, by 1938 it had become known as Coronation Hall (presumably in honour of the Coronation of King George VI in 1937).The dam was being built as part of a program of providing employment during the Great Depression.
 During World War II construction of the dam was halted to enable the workers to be redeployed on war-related work, such as the Cairncross Dockyard with work resuming in 1948.
 About 450 people were employed constructing the dam during which time the population of the town exceeded 1000 people.